jaredhoberock/thrust-workshop/more_points/README.md

 # More Points

-XXX let's build upon the [fun_with_points](../fun_with_points) example.
+Now that we've had our [fun with points](../fun_with_points), it's time to get serious.
+Let's use Thrust to get some work done by organizing our points into a spatial data structure.
 In this post, we'll become familiar with algorithms such as `exclusive_scan` and `lower_bound` to build sophisticated data structures in parallel.
-As always, we'll structure the code such that it can run anywhere we have parallel resources.
+Just like before, we'll structure the code such that it can run anywhere we have parallel resources.

 In [exercise.cu](exercise.cu), we have a C++ program that generates some random two-dimensional points, finds the bounding box of those points, and then